mandober/debrief.math/220-rel/rel.HIERARCHY.md

-# Relation theory ∷ Hierarchy
+# Relation theory :: Hierarchy

 * Relations (general)
-  - Concept of relation
+  - Concept of relations
-  - Representation
+  - Representation of relations
-  - Notation
+  - Notation of relations
-  - Presentation
+  - Presentation of relations
-  - Definition
+  - Definition of relations
-  - relation in terms of…
+  - Relations in terms of
     - associations
     - ordered pairs
     - tuples